GatoGraphQL/GatoGraphQL/layers/Engine/packages/component-model/README.md

 }
 ```

 However, most likely, the objects are not known in advance, and must be found through a query.
-In this case, the ModuleProcessor must inherit from class `QueryDataAbstractModuleProcessor`, which implements `getDbobjectIds` transferring the responsibility of finding the database object IDs to function `getDbobjectIds` from the corresponding [Dataloader](#dataloader).
+In this case, the ComponentProcessor must inherit from class `QueryDataAbstractComponentProcessor`, which implements `getDbobjectIds` transferring the responsibility of finding the database object IDs to function `getDbobjectIds` from the corresponding [Dataloader](#dataloader).

 ##### Defining the Dataloader